-The Institute is a registered charity and aims to promote and progress the role of biomedical science within healthcare to support the delivery of the best possible service for patient care and safety.
+The Institute of Biomedical Science (IBMS) is a registered charity and aims to promote and progress the role of biomedical science within healthcare to support the delivery of the best possible service for patient care and safety.

-Each year it achieves this through publishing professional publications and guidance, running courses and seminars, organising scientific conferences (including the biennial IBMS Congress) and events, providing a platform to achieve higher level qualifications, access to digital content and public engagement resources, hosting regional and branch events and through running discussion groups.
+Each year it achieves this through publishing professional publications and guidance, running courses and seminars, organising scientific conferences (including the biennial IBMS Congress) and events, providing a platform to achieve higher-level qualifications, access to digital content and public engagement resources, hosting regional and branch events and through running discussion groups.
 The major achievements in the year are summarised below:

-Supporting the profession and their members, the IBMS:
+Supporting the profession and our members: